-DCHC MPO prioritized projects for submission according to NCDOT Prioritization 7.0 scoring criteria, as well as subcommittee member input, public input, local priority, and funding availability.
-Each of these criteria were weighted equally at 20%, and projects with the highest scores were submitted to NCDOT for quantitative evaluation.
+As previously explained in this Methodology, DCHC MPO will utilize the NCDOT Prioritization 5.0 scoring criteria to preliminarily rank MPO projects for submission to NCDOT for quantitative evaluation.
 Upon submission to NCDOT, projects within the MPO will be evaluated according to NCDOT's quantitative ranking methodology.

 DCHC MPO will receive the results of the NCDOT quantitative evaluation scoring process and the project data used by NCDOT to develop the scores.
-NCDOT's quantitative scores will be reviewed by the DCHC MPO and staff of MPO member jurisdictions and agencies.
+NCDOT's raw quantitative scores will be reviewed by the DCHC MPO and staff of MPO member jurisdictions and agencies.
 The NCDOT's raw quantitative scores serve as the quantitative basis for the MPO's prioritization of projects.